JamesLyddon/golden-square-in-python/projects/README.md

 > So that I can verify that my order is correct
 > I would like to see an itemised receipt with a grand total.

 Use the `twilio-python` package to implement this next one.
+Install it to your `venv` with `pip install twilio-python`.
 You will need to use mocks too.

 > As a customer